 Diversity Resources.
 UBC Okanagan is committed to creating an inclusive, welcoming, and accessible environment for all students.
 There are many groups, programs, and organizations on campus that work to achieve this aim.

-The Equity Office at the University of British Columbia works to prevent discrimination and harassment on campus, to provide procedures for handling complaints and to coordinate UBC’s employment and educational equity program.
+The Equity and Inclusion Office at the University of British Columbia works to prevent discrimination and harassment on campus, to provide procedures for handling complaints and to coordinate UBC’s employment and educational equity program.

 Human Resources offers a variety of programs and services to support employees of UBC.
 Some items of interest include: Work Re-Integration & Accommodation Program (WRAP), Health Promotions Program and Health Safety and Environment.

 Wellness home where resources for mental, physical and spiritual support can be found.
 Although this site is directed at international students, many of these resources are available to all students or the broader UBC-O community.

 Aboriginal Admissions offers information on the Aboriginal Access Program and Aboriginal Admission Policy and information on priority assignment into UBC single student residence.